Silverlined/Robotics-Semester-4/README.md

 **Answer:** The Arduino Nano dev board has 12 digital I/O pins denoted with D2~D13 (6 of which are PWM capable).
 There are also 8 analog pins (6 of which can be used as digital I/O).
 So, in the end, you actually have 18 digital pins available.

 ## Robot_API Reference
 Robot_API is a Python interface class that provides access to all robot functionalities.
 You can use it to control the speed of the motors, read the sensors, or access other I/O pins.
+You should **not** modify the `Robot_API.py` file.
+Instead, in your program you can add `import Robot_API` to have access to its functions.

 Below you find an explanation of the methods provided.

 ### Methods: